Buckeye Balls Recipe

 Kitchen Tools and Equipment

-• Microwave-Safe Bowl: Use a microwave-safe bowl to melt the chocolate and shortening for the coating.
+• Bowl: Use a microwave-safe bowl to melt the chocolate and shortening for the coating.
 Ensure it’s heat-resistant and suitable for microwave use.

 • Fork: A fork is handy for dipping the peanut butter balls into the melted chocolate and for removing excess chocolate.